 - 3. The vast majority of customers who have made a claim for Employment and Support Allowance will be required to undergo a Work Capability Assessment.
 Work Capability Assessments are undertaken for all but short term claims and are undertaken usually between weeks 6 and 13 into a claim.
 This assessment of a person's ability to undertake any work is undertaken by Health Care Advisor but the overall decision on capability is made by a Decision Maker who has regard to a number of evidence sources. - 4.
 Customers who previously claimed Incapacity Benefit will also be reassessed in the same way. - 5.
 Customers who are assessed as capable of some work will have their claims to Employment and Support Allowance terminated and they will be required to claim Jobseeker's Allowance if they wish to continue to receive benefit. - 6.
 Customers moving from Employment and Support Allowance to Jobseeker's Allowance following the result of their Work Capability Assessment have been assessed as capable of work or some form of work. - 7.
+The ESA to JSA Transitions process allows for a quick and easy transfer for customers who are moving directly from income related Employment and Support Allowance (ESA(IR)) to income-based Jobseeker's Allowance (JSA(IB)). - 8.
+The gather for ESA to JSA takes place in Customer Management System, using information retrieved from the Customer Information System to determine if a potential ESA to JSA Transition Case applies.
+See the JSA Procedural Guidance for the eligibility criteria. - 9.
+If an ESA to JSA Transition claim is not applicable, a full information gather will be conducted. - 10.3.
+Customers who attend the jobcentre to claim Jobseeker's Allowance within a month of an Employment and Support Allowance claim ending and refuses to telephone the contact centre should be issued with a JSA1. - 11.
+Action to close the customer's Employment and Support Allowance claim will need to be taken before the customer's New Jobseeker Interview is started, as open or partially open Employment and Support Allowance claims prevent the registration of a new Jobseeker's Allowance claim on Jobseeker's Allowance Payment System.
+This action will be taken by the Benefit Centre.

-Some of these customers will have already accepted that they should not remain on Employment and Support Allowance and many of these may have made the conscious effort to make themselves available for work.
-Others may still feel that they are unfit to work and therefore, may have submitted an appeal against the decision. - 8.
-The purpose of this guidance is to support advisers conducting New Jobseeker Interviews for customers who have transferred from Employment and Support Allowance to Jobseeker's Allowance. - 9.
+- 12. Some of these customers will have already accepted that they should not remain on Employment and Support Allowance and many of these may have made the conscious effort to make themselves available for work.
+Others may still feel that they are unfit to work and therefore, may have submitted an appeal against the decision. - 13.
+The purpose of this guidance is to support advisers conducting New Jobseeker Interviews for customers who have transferred from Employment and Support Allowance to Jobseeker's Allowance. - 14.
 It also advises how conducting an effective, diagnostic, work-focused interview helps customers move forward into work and how to address any negativity or reluctance from customers.